hthreads/hthreads.github.io/classes/computer-architecture/index.md

 ## Office Hours
 - Professor: David Andrews M-W-F 2:00 - 2:50 JBHT 527
-- TA:  Tendayi Kamucheka Tues/Thurs 2:00 - 3:30 Virtual via Teams (Link will be provided in class)
+- TA:  Tendayi Kamucheka M-W-F 10:00 - 11:30 Virtual via Teams (Link will be provided in class)

 ## Course Outcomes
 - Knowledge of the history and social impact of high performance computing